-Refer to NIST SP 800-63, Appendix A, and the NIST Shared Secret Entropy Spreadsheet to calculate resistance to online guessing.
+Refer to NIST [SP 800-63], Appendix A, and the NIST Shared Secret Entropy Spreadsheet to calculate resistance to online guessing.

-- 1. Documented procedures and mechanisms that provide a method of providing a mathematically adequate level of resistance. - 2.
-The NIST Entropy Spreadsheet to show sufficient token strength.
+- 1. Documented procedures and mechanisms that define a method of providing a mathematically adequate level of resistance. - 2.
+Use of NIST Entropy Spreadsheet to show sufficient token strength.

-4.2.3.4 (S) Strong resistance to guessing shared secret
+4.2.3.4 S Strong resistance to guessing shared secret

-1. The PIN (numeric-only) or password, and the controls used to limit on-line guessing attacks shall ensure that an attack targeted against a selected user's PIN or password shall have a probability of success of less than 2-14 (1 chance in 16,384) over the life of the PIN or Password.
+1. The PIN (numeric-only) or password, and the controls used to limit on-line guessing attacks shall ensure that an attack targeted against a selected user's PIN or password

-2 See NIST 800-63.
+4 See NIST [SP 800-63]

-2. The PIN (numeric-only) or password shall have at least 10 bits of min-entropy (a measure of the difficulty that an attacker faces to guess the most commonly chosen password used in a system) to protect against untargeted attack.

-Refer to NIST SP 800-63 Appendix A, and the NIST Shared Secret Entropy Spreadsheet to calculate min-entropy and resistance to online guessing.
+- shall have a probability of success of less than 2-14 (1 chance in 16,384) over the life of the PIN or Password. - 2.
+The PIN (numeric-only) or password shall have at least 10 bits of min-entropy (a measure of the difficulty that an attacker faces to guess the most commonly chosen password used in a system) to protect against untargeted attack. - Refer to NIST [SP 800-63], Appendix A, and the NIST Shared Secret Entropy Spreadsheet to calculate min-entropy and resistance to online guessing.

-- 1. Documented procedures and mechanisms that provide a method of providing a mathematically adequate level of resistance. - 2.
-Use NIST Entropy Spreadsheet to show sufficient token strength.
+- 1. Documented procedures and mechanisms that define a method of providing a mathematically adequate level of resistance. - 2.
+Use of NIST Entropy Spreadsheet to show sufficient token strength.